davidoury/datalab-notebook/README.md

 ## Data Lab notebook

-This _Data Lab_ notebook is based on the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook from which you can run Python and Spark.
+This _Data Lab_ notebook is built from the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook from which you can run Python and Spark.
 For details on the container see